FlowWest/riveware-modelling/README.md

 "# riveware-modelling"

+---2025-04-22 Current Run Period: Oct 1, 1980 to Mar 15, 1981
+What's new:
+Added Ady and North Canal Diversions, tweaked the Lost to LRDC model pathway, currently working on creating water user object for each refuge and setting a constant diversion during the summer months.
+Set diversions to a known timeseries value (may change in future).

+Fixes:
+None

+Known Issues:
+Water User object not properly dispatching.
+Issue with return flow method.

 ---2025-08-08 Current Run Period: Oct 1, 1980 to Mar 15, 1981
 What's new:
 Added wilson Dam, portion of LRDC (flowing from east to west) and a portion of the MH Pump/Stat 48 Pump that takes water _only_ from the Lost river.
 Object is labeled as such (Modeled as one unit in WRIMS, kept it the same here)